home-assistant-libs/zwave-js-server-python/README.md

 Python library for communicating with [zwave-js-server](https://github.com/zwave-js/zwave-js-server/).
 Goal for this library is to replicate the structure and the events of Z-Wave JS 1:1.
 So it has a `Driver`, `Controller` and `Node` classes.

+## Setup development environment

+To setup your development environment, run `scripts/setup`, which will install all requirements and set up pre-commit checks.

 ## Trying it out

 ```shell